NightCode101/QR_Attendance_Control/README.md

 ## 📝 License

-This project is created for educational and academic use.
+This project is intended for academic and educational use.
-Not intended for commercial deployment unless modified with consent.
+Please ask permission if you plan to use this in commercial or institutional settings.

 ---

 ## 🙌 Contributions

-Feel free to fork and improve.
-PRs are welcome!
+Pull requests and suggestions are welcome.
+Help improve the system by opening an issue or forking the project.